CyVerse-learning-materials/dnasubway_guide/docs/step8.md

     -   FASTQ sequence reads;
     -   Sample metadata file (.tsv or .txt formatted according to [QIIME 2 Metadata documentation](https://docs.qiime2.org/2019.10/tutorials/metadata/)) to the CyVerse Data Store using Cyberduck.
 See instructions: [CyVerse Data Store Guide](https://cyverse-learning-materials.github.io/learning-materials-home/ds/intro/).

-(Optional: You can edit and change metadata using the Subway interface in the [Manage data]{.title-ref} step once the project is created.)
+(Optional: You can edit and change metadata using the Subway interface in the [Manage data]step once the project is created.)

 ------------------------------------------------------------------------